gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvectionRTheta.md

 * `allfdistribu` A Field containing the values of the function we want to advect.
 * `advection_field_rtheta` A DConstVectorFieldRTheta containing the values of the advection field on the logical index range axis.
 It is expressed on the contravariant basis.
-* `advection_field_xy_centre` A CoordXY containing the value of the advection field on the physical index range axis at the O-point.
+* `advection_field_xy_centre` A vector in the Cartesian basis, containing the value of the advection field at the O-point.
 * `dt` A time step used.